GenesisFR/DS2TroubleshootingGuide/README.md

 == Video initialization failure ==

 The game is using a resolution that is not natively supported by your GPU.
+The error may also happen when alt-tabbing.
 Several solutions are available:

 - Add a custom resolution (https://appuals.com/how-to-create-custom-resolutions-on-windows-7-8-or-10).
 - Use one of the standard resolutions (ex: 1024x768, 1280x720, 1920x1080).
 - Run the game in windowed mode.
+- Use dgVoodoo (check the "Increase UI size" section for installation instructions).

 ===== Modding =====